 Who Needs Gap Insurance?

-- High mileage.
-Driving more than 15,000 miles a year speeds up your car’s depreciation.
+Driving more than 15,000 miles per year speeds up your car’s depreciation.

 Leases commonly include gap coverage or waiver of “gap liability.”
-So if you have leased a car, chances are you’re already covered.
-Read your lease terms carefully to avoid purchasing additional gap coverage you don’t need.
+So if you have leased a car, you might be covered already.
+Be sure to read your lease terms carefully to avoid purchasing additional gap coverage you don’t need.